ziad-shams/pid-pose-estimation-drivablearea-detection/README.md

 The following repositories provided foundational code that was adapted for this project:

-The code for YOLOP was adapted from the GitHub repository: [https://github.com/hustvl/YOLOP](YOLOP)
+The code for YOLOP was adapted from the GitHub repository: [https://github.com/hustvl/YOLOP](https://github.com/hustvl/YOLOP)

-The code for ST-DenseNet was adapted from the GitHub repository: [https://github.com/GalDude33/DenseNetFCN-3D](DenseNetFCN-3D)
+The code for ST-DenseNet was adapted from the GitHub repository: [https://github.com/GalDude33/DenseNetFCN-3D](https://github.com/GalDude33/DenseNetFCN-3D)

-The code for rolling data was adapted from the GitHub repository: [https://github.com/mjpramirez/Volvo-DataX](Volvo-DataX)
+The code for rolling data was adapted from the GitHub repository: [https://github.com/mjpramirez/Volvo-DataX](https://github.com/mjpramirez/Volvo-DataX)

-Special thanks to the authors of these repositories for their contributions to the open-source community.
+Special thanks to the authors of these repositories for their contributions.